-I’ve been on anticoagulants since my mid-20’s due to a series of medical issues of phlebitis and later a pulmonary embolism.
-I’ve had every test imaginable at the time to find the cause of my blood clotting and the doctors were stumped, saying I was a medical mystery to which prescribing anticoagulants for the rest of my life was the best solution to an unknown diagnosis.
+I’ve been on anticoagulants since my mid-20s due to a series of medical issues of phlebitis and later a pulmonary embolism.
+I had every test imaginable at the time to find the cause of my blood clotting.
+The doctors were stumped, saying I was a medical mystery to which prescribing anticoagulants for the rest of my life was the best solution to an unknown diagnosis.

 Due to my existing blood clotting and being on anticoagulants, I’m not eligible for exogenous testosterone.
 I tried taking Arimidex an aromatase inhibitor that blocks the low natural levels of testosterone my body produces from converting to estradiol before the body has time to utilize it.
-I wouldn’t recommend this approach as I took it for several months and although it did raise my endogenous testosterone levels, my lower levels of estradiol caused bad side effects such as breast tenderness and pain, body fatigue and total loss of libido to where I’m now agender.
-I’ve discontinued the Arimidex and hope over the next few months it’s effects will dissipate.
+I wouldn’t recommend this approach as I took it for several months, and although it did raise my endogenous testosterone levels, my lower levels of estradiol caused terrible side effects such as breast tenderness and pain, body fatigue and total loss of libido to where I’m now agender.
+I’ve discontinued the Arimidex and hope its effects will dissipate over the next few months.

-It was quite the jaw dropping, eye opening experience being told the results of having all sorts of tests done including bone density scans, lower abdominal and genital ultrasound scans to find undeveloped internal structures, mammogram, learning about Lupus, etc… never had I imagined that I’d ever have to think about these additional health concerns.
+It was quite the jaw-dropping, eye-opening experience being told the results of having all sorts of tests done, including bone density scans, lower abdominal and genital ultrasound scans to find undeveloped internal structures, mammograms, learning about Lupus, etc… never had I imagined that I’d ever have to think about these additional health concerns.

-To bad they didn’t know I was XXY at birth; but then it was probably for the best as ‘missing out’ has saved me from being medicalised like XXY kids of today who have no say in what happens to their bodies and are administered exogenous testosterone causing their young bodies to virilise.
-What I’m searching for is not to become a man or a woman; I’m happiest just being me an XXY individual and I want to explore the many ways I can be just that.
+Too bad they didn’t know I was XXY at birth, but then it was probably for the best as ‘missing out’ has saved me from being medicalised like XXY kids of today who have no say in what happens to their bodies and are administered exogenous testosterone causing their young bodies to virilise.
+I’m searching not to become a man or a woman; I’m happiest just being me, an XXY individual, and I want to explore the many ways I can be just that.